HaoKang-Timmy/finetune/README.md

 ![image-20211125113844084](./pic/image-20211125113844084.png)

-It could be infer that using seperate lr, which is small lr for deep layers gets better results in validation datasets comparing to Standard Fine-tuning.
+It could be inferred that using separate LR, which is small or for deep layers gets better results in validation datasets compared to Standard Fine-tuning.

-Which is similar to this article,https://arxiv.org/pdf/1811.08737.pdf.
+This is similar to this article,https://arxiv.org/pdf/1811.08737.pdf.